Bw2801/ascii-descriptor/README.md

  Paradox                  Not a paradox
 ```

-Custom ascii character sets and insersecting sections are supported as well.
+Custom ascii character sets and insersecting sections are supported as well and readable to some extend.

 ```
 https://benedikt.dev/some/dir?key=value